ckeditor/ckeditor5/docs/builds/guides/frameworks/react.md

 	Read more about this option in [Integrating CKEditor 5 from source](#integrating-ckeditor-5-built-from-source).

 <info-box>
-	If you want to use the [Online builder](https://ckeditor.com/ckeditor-5/online-builder/), make sure that the Watchdog feature is not selected.
-The React integration comes with the Watchdog feature already integrated into the core.
+	If you want to use the [CKEditor 5 online builder](https://ckeditor.com/ckeditor-5/online-builder/), make sure that the watchdog feature is not selected.
+The React integration comes with the watchdog feature already integrated into the core.
 </info-box>

 ### Building for production